The Definitive Guide to Islamic Education for Babies: Nurturing Faith from the Very First Days

 Practical Steps for Digital Tarbiyah

-Setting firm digital boundaries between 18 and 36 months is an essential part of nurturing your child's Fitra.
-We suggest viewing screen time as a "co-navigation" experience, where you sit with your child to mirror Arabic sounds and discuss the lessons on screen.
-This transforms a solitary activity into a moment of deep, soulful connection between parent and child.
+Setting firm digital boundaries is an essential part of nurturing your child's Fitra.
+We suggest viewing screen time as a "co-navigation" experience, where you sit with your child to mirror Arabic sounds and discuss lessons.
+This transforms a potentially isolating activity into a moment of deep connection.

 A step-by-step diagram showing the process of establishing healthy digital boundaries for toddlers.